Nikos Alefantos

 Nikos Alefantos (Νίκος Αλέφαντος, 3 January 1939 – 23 June 2020) was a Greek professional footballer and football coach.
-He is regarded as one of the most innovative managers of the 20th century, known in Greece for his phlegmatic personality, short temper, famous quips, various moments and experiences from his days in the football pitches and is regarded as the greatest Greek manager never to have won one of the two major titles (Alpha Ethniki/Greek Superleague and Greek Football Cup) in his home country.
-In his 35-year managerial career he managed 28 different teams, most notably his three spells at Olympiacos (1983-84, 1993-94, 2003-04) and at Iraklis, where he led a team with 1 point in 6 matches to a 4th place in 1985-86, after what was dubbed the "Play-off of Shame" in Greece.
+He is regarded as one of the most innovative football managers of the 20th century, known in Greece for his phlegmatic personality, short temper and famous quips.
+He is often regarded as the greatest Greek manager never to have won one of the two major domestic titles (Alpha Ethniki and Greek Cup).
+In his 35-year managerial career he managed 28 different teams, most notably Olympiacos (1983–84, 1994, 2004) and Iraklis, whom he guided from the relegation zone to a 4th-place finish in 1985–86, after what was dubbed the "Play-off of Shame" in Greece.

+Raised in Athens during the Second World War, Alefantos' talent led him to embark on a football career aged just 13 at Rouf, beginning as a midfielder.
+He was a key member of Olympiacos' Double winning 1958–59 season aged just 20 years of age.
+Afterwards, he'd help Atromitos Piraeus to its singular promotion to the newly created First Division in 1960 before shifting to an attacker in his later years after leaving Atromitos, most prominently at Panegialios, before retiring with Vyzas Megaron aged 30 to pursue a managerial career.
+He never featured for the Greek national football team, but had played in the national youth team in 1959.